top of page

 Farm Fund

-The Monadnock Food Co-op Farm Fund's mission is to support local farmers in increasing sustainable food production and wholesale sales to contribute to a thriving local farm economy.
+The Monadnock Food Co-op Farm Fund's mission is to support local farmers in increasing sustainable food production for wholesale markets to contribute to a thriving local farm economy.

-This local grant opportunity, now in its seventh year, is a partnership between the Cheshire County Conservation District and the Monadnock Food Co-op.
+This local grant opportunity, now in its eighth year, is a partnership between the Cheshire County Conservation District and the Monadnock Food Co-op.

 mfc-cows.png

-This year, the Farm Fund will award up to $30,000 to help farms in Cheshire County and abutting New Hampshire towns develop or expand their production for wholesale markets, including selling to the Monadnock Food Co-op and Food Connects.
-Farmers may apply for grants ranging from $500 to $10,000.
+The Farm Fund awards funding to help farms in Cheshire County and abutting New Hampshire towns develop or expand their production for wholesale markets, including selling to the Monadnock Food Co-op and Food Connects.
+Farmers may apply for grants ranging from $500 to $20,000.
 Funds can be used to support a range of projects, including the purchase of equipment and infrastructure, farmland conservation, packaging and labeling design needs, and technical assistance.

 mfc-food-coop.png